acorus-networks/lab-l3vpn/README.md

 # Requirement

-This Vagrantfile will spawn 3 instances of VQFX (Full), 3 customers and 1 server for management
+This Vagrantfile will spawn 4 instances of VQFX (Full), 5 customers and 1 server for management

 ### Resources
- - RAM : 10G
+ - RAM : 16 G
  - CPU : 6 Cores

 # Topology